R00tendo/get_urls/README.md

 # get_urls
-Just a small script to combine few tools to get bunch of urls
+Just a small script that combines a few tools to get bunch of urls